itspkannan/OPA-Workshop/README.md

 **Goal**: Extend project 1 to demontrate a OPA Sidecar deployment in Kubernetes using K3d with Oauth2 provider integration.

-- Combine the work done in Project 2 and Project 3
+- Combine the work done in Project 2 and Project 3 using Python, Sanic

 ## Project 4: RestAPI Authorization using OPA  + Oauth2/OIDC provider - Kubernetes Deployment

 **TODO**

-**Goal**: Implement Project 4 using a Java Framework ( eg Spring).
+**Goal**: Replicate Project 3 using a Java Framework ( eg Spring).

 * ✅ `Done`